zackforbing/ruby-submissions/1510/module_4_assignments/the-plan/assignments/community-involvement.markdown

 # Community Involvement

 ## Being Visible
-  - List 3 conferences you would be interested in attending or speaking at
+  - List 3 conferences you would be interested in attending or speaking at (Check out [lanyrd](http://lanyrd.com/calls/))
     - For each conference:
       - When is their next CFP deadline
       - Do they have any scholarships you could apply to?